Refinitiv/Real-Time-SDK/Java/Ema/Examples/src/main/java/com/refinitiv/ema/examples/training/consumer/series300/ex300_MP_Close/ReadMe.txt

 application written to the EMA library showcasing closing of a streaming request.

-This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Refinitiv Data Feed Direct (RDF-D), directly from an OMM Provider application, or from an Advanced Distribution Server.
+This application demonstrates basic usage of the EMA library for accessing and parsing of OMM MarketPrice data from Data Feed Direct (LDFD), directly from an OMM Provider application, or from an Advanced Distribution Server.

 ex300_MP_Close showcases closing of an item.
 This application